-1.Slide the glazing rubber into the channels in the glazing bars and side / roof corner bars.

-Do not put glazing rubber into the middle slots of the side corner bars (see diagram on the right).
+1.Slide the glazing rubber into the channels in the glazing bars and corner bars.
+Do not put glazing rubber into the middle slots of the corner bars (see diagram on the right).

 - 2.Lay out the frame as though you were standing on the inside i.e. with the bolt slot uppermost.
 The roof corner bars are mitred at one end whereas the side corner bars are not.
-The bolt slot is on the inside and faces inwards during initial construction.
-You must ensure that the "middle" hole is nearer to the ridge plate than the eaves. - 3.Slide a 10mm (576) bolt into the bolt channels of each corner bar and put a nut on, finger tighten 50mm (2") from the top.
+The bolt slot is on the inside and faces inwards during initial construction. - 3.Slide a 10mm (576) bolt into the bolt channels of each roof corner bar and put a nut on, finger tighten 50mm (2") from the top (Diagram F).
 These will be used later in the assembly.
 On the side corner bars, the bolt channel that attaches to the flange on the roof corner bars, needs a longer 15mm bolt at the top so that the purlin and diagonal bracing can be fixed by the same bolt (Diagram bottom right).
 Now slide up from the bottom of the bar an extra 10mm bolt in the bolt channel for the second rear purlin leaving it without a nut.
 You also need to slot a 15mm bolt in each bolt channel 50mm (2") from the bottom so a base anchor bracket can be attached at a later stage when fixing the greenhouse to the ground.
-The roof corner bars 409 & 415 also need two extra 10mm bolts sliding into the channel, this is to attach the hanging basket rail at a later stage (Marked '@' on page 17 and 19).
+The roof corner bars 410 & 416 also need two extra 10mm bolts sliding into the channel, this is to attach the hanging basket rail at a later stage (Marked '@' on page 17 and 19).

 - 4.Bolt the square end of the roof corner bar onto the side corner bar with the diagonal bracing and the rear purlin on the same bolt, lightly tighten the nuts (Diagram E). - 5.
-Now secure the ridge plate by inserting bolts through the "plate" and into the holes punched in the flange of the roof corner bar, at the apex (Diagram F). - 6.Attach the rear cill to the side corner bars by using one of the 15mm bolts inserted in "step 2".
-Loosen the bolt and drop it into the slot in the cill (Diagram G). - 7.Insert rubber into the rear glazing bars and then attach to the cill by slotting a 15mm bolt into the bolt channel of the glazing bars and locating it with the punched holes in the cill.
-Before securing the nuts attach the diagonal bracings to the same bolts (Diagram H).
-The diagonal brace and lower rear purling cross, at this point you need to fix a 10mm bolt. - 8.Slide three 10mm bolts into the bolt channel at the top of the two rear glazing bars, the first bolt is to attach the lower rear purlin, the second bolt is to attach the top purlin and the third bolt is to attach the glazing bar to the roof corner bars.
-Do this by inserting the bolt through the punched hole in the flange of the roof corner bars. - 9.
-Check that all angles between the cill and the vertical members are at right angles and that the glazing bars are tight into the cill at the bottom (Key point).
+Now secure the ridge plate by inserting bolts through the "plate" and into the holes punched in the flange of the roof corner bar, at the apex (Diagram F). - 6.Attach the rear cill to the side corner bars by using one of the 15mm bolts inserted in "step 3".
+Loosen the bolt and drop it into the slot in the cill (Diagram G). - 7.Insert rubber into the three rear glazing bars and then attach to the cill by slotting a 15mm bolt into the bolt channel of the glazing bars and locating it with the punched holes in the cill.
+Before securing the nuts attach the diagonal bracings to the two outer bars using the same bolts (Diagram H). - 8.Slide three 10mm bolts into the bolt channel at the top of the three rear glazing bars, the first bolt is to attach the lower rear purlin, the second bolt is to attach the top purlin and the third bolt attaches the outer two glazing bars to the roof corner bars, do this by inserting the bolt through the punched hole in the flange of the roof corner bars.
+The middle glazing bar attaches to the ridge plate using the hole in the middle of the plate.

+9.Check that all angles between the cill and the vertical members are at right angles and that the glazing bars are tight into the cill at the bottom (Key point).
 Finally tighten all nuts.